samthiriot/windchime/windChimeApp/README.md

 # test

-to test it one your phone
+to test it one your phone: first activate USB debug, then ensure your phone is on the same network (wifi) as your computer, then type:

-    ionic cordova run android
+    ionic cordova run android --livereload

-to test in a browser
+to test it in a browser (but the native features like bluetooth will not work)

     ionic serve